Retail Commodity Survey (RCS)

 The initial contact with the respondent consists of sending the respondent a package including an introductory letter informing the respondent that a Statistics Canada representative will be calling.
 A sample questionnaire is also included.
 This package is followed by a telephone conversation to introduce the survey to the respondent, identify the person best able to provide the data and obtain a detailed profile of what the business sells over a one-year time frame.
 A profile is a list of all the commodities sold by the retailer.
 The electronic questionnaire is then tailored to the commodities sold by the retailer.

 Commodity indices were developed to assist interviewers and respondents in choosing the most appropriate commodity codes to classify the type of items being sold by retailers.
-There are two indices -- one is organised by the North American Product Classification System (NAPCS) code and the other one is an alphabetical listing by product within the 5 digit classes of the North American Industry Classification System.
+There are two indices -- one is organized by the North American Product Classification System codes and the other one is an alphabetical listing by product within the 5 digit classes of the North American Industry Classification System.

 View the Questionnaire(s) and reporting guide(s).